 Nokomis Beach lies north of the Roberts Bay entrance, on Casey Key.
 It’s a popular place to find boat tours, sunset cruises, and fishing charters departing from the sheltered boat ramp.
 This protected stretch of Intracoastal Waterway is also ideal for jet skiing, kayaking, and nature spotting.

 Family-friendly activities can be found in Centennial Park which has a water park and plenty of space for games and picnics.
 The gazebo is the focal point for outdoor jazz concerts.
-Snook Haven County Park also offers fishing, boating, canoe and kayak rentals and Myakka River State Park offers boat tours, airboat rides, tram tours, and a range of things to do on the river, lakes, trails, and canopy walkway.
+Snook Haven County Park also offers fishing, boating, canoe and kayak rentals and Myakka River State Park offers pontoon boat tours, tram tours, and a range of things to do on the river, lakes, trails, and canopy walkway.

 Recreational Things to Do in Venice

 Walkers, joggers, bicyclists, nature spotters, and rollerbladers are well-served in Venice with the Venetian Waterway Trail running either side of the Intracoastal channel, and the Legacy Trail paved recreational trail, a former railroad.
 See boats, birds, and even dolphins as you enjoy exercising in the fresh air.

 As well as having access to the Gulf of Mexico, which is a prime location for sport fishing, Venice, Florida also offers freshwater fishing on the Myakka River.
 On the coast, Venice Fishing Pier provides excellent catches of snook, mullet, red fish, Spanish mackerel, pompano, and flounder.
 The bait shack provides pole rentals and no fishing license is required.